terryaney/KatApp.Provider/readme.md

 1. `npm i --save-dev @types/express`
 1. `npm i --save-dev @types/microsoft-ajax`
 1. `npm i --save-dev @types/nouislider`
-    1. Add `target: HTMLElement; // Don't know how to 'extend' this, so adding manually for now` to `interface noUiSlider` in index.d.ts file.
 1. `npm i --save-dev @types/bootstrap@3.4.0`
 1. Should be able to `tsc --build` now and hit site.